 The configuration file of syslogd daemon is the file /etc/syslog.conf.
 Each entry or record in this file contains two fields which are the selector and the action.
 The selector field indicates a facility that would need to logged, like for instance the auth facility which is related to authorizations and also a priority level (such as info or warning) to log such information.

-Here is for instance a log message with the default format.
+Here is for instance an Ubuntu log message with the default format.
 It originates from the sshd daemon, which handles system remote logins.
 This example log message indicates a failed login attempt:

 Jun 1 10:11:10 net2_server sshd : Failed password for root from 10.1.1.2 port 22 ssh2